 REAP strives to address obstacles impeding Rwandan families’ ability to overcome socio-economic burdens that not only limit children’s educational opportunities, but also lead to a debilitating cycle of poverty that keeps generations of Rwandans disenfranchised.

-Our newest initiative, the SEED Project ( Strengthening Entrepreneurship, Equity, and Dignity), supported by a start-up grant from the U.S. Embassy, supports the spirit of community resilience and leadership.
+Our entrepreneurial initiative, the SEED Project ( Strengthening Entrepreneurship, Equity, and Dignity), supported by a start-up grant from the U.S. Embassy, supports the spirit of community resilience and leadership.
 From the ashes of an abandoned building, REAP is assisting the renovation of this site, activating a sewing cooperative, addressing the need for sustainable sanitary napkins, and raising gender equity.